This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 An older person may see suicide as the only way to escape emotional or physical pain and suffering.
-You can help provide emotional support for him and get the help he needs.
+You can help provide emotional support for him or her and get the help he or she needs.
 Learn to recognize warning signs that the person may be considering suicide.
-Find resources to help prevent the person from attempting to take his life.
+Find resources to help prevent the person from attempting to take his or her life.

 Call 911 if:

 - The person has done something on purpose to hurt himself or tries to commit suicide.

 - The person tells you he made a plan to commit suicide.